littensy/reflex/docs/docs/reference/reflex/create-broadcast-receiver.md

 :::info caveats

--   **Data that is not JSON-friendly will be lost.** Because data is sent through remote events, you will lose metatables, functions, and numeric keys.
+-   [**Data that is not remote-friendly will be lost.**](create-broadcaster#the-client-receives-invalid-state) Because data is sent through remote events, you will lose metatables, functions, and numeric keys.

 :::